stardustgd/SmartPetFeeder-RPI/docs/wifi-connect.md

 Error: Cannot start HTTP server on '192.168.42.1:80': Address already in use (os error 98)
 ```

 This seems to be caused by a conflict between `wifi-connect` and `dnsmasq`.
 Adding the line `systemctl stop dnsmasq` in the script seems to fix the issue.
+If the issue still persists, there may be a conflict with `lighttpd`, since it uses port 80 as well.
+Disabling `lighttpd` with `systemctl disable lighttpd` fixes the issue.

 ### Captive Portal not opening

-For some reason, sometimes the captive portal does not open, but if you navigate to `smartpetfeeder.local:80`, it is there.
+If the captive portal does not open, this is because you ran `wifi-connect` to run on a port other than 80.
+Using port 80 fixes the issue and the captive portal opens after connecting to the access point.